 To control your employee wage budget, plan for the following:

 - Increases in minimum wage by keeping track of when — and by how much — the hike will be.

 - Allotting for the tip credit if your restaurant needs to make up the difference.

 Controlling Your Restaurant Budget

-With so many variable components to restaurant expenses, controlling a restaurant budget is not always easy.
-That's why tools like Toast's Restaurant Budget Variance Template make it easy for you to track business expenses yourself and keep a record of how in check you are with your finances.
+With so many variables to restaurant expenses, controlling a restaurant budget isn't always easy.
+That's why tools like Toast's Restaurant Budget Variance Template make it easy for to track business expenses and keep a record of how in-check you are with your finances.